alihakimi68/Dust_storm_modeling/README.md

                'Mode': False}

 ## After modeling is finished
 - Results will be saved in below format in the "For training" folder
+  - If the CreateDataSet = True
+    - A dataset with the below naming pattren as *.pickle will be saved
+  - If the CalculateSeasons = True
+    - For every season a dataset with the below naming pattren as *.pickle will be saved (PN number)
+  - If FindBestParam = True
+    - The program does through Random search and grid search to hyper tune the parameters
+    - It is a time consuming task and can vary from 5 hours to 48 hours depend on the settings and param range
-- The name of he file will be shown just copy the name search it in the folder
+- The name of he file will be shown in the Run console just copy the name search it in the folder
 - The naming will be like:
   - WS = windows size 0,3,5,7,9,...
   - PN = period number (20 for all years,4: First Period is Dry from 2000:2004, 3:Second Period is Wet from 2005:2007, 5: Third Period is Dry from 2008:2012, 8:Fourth Period is Wet from 2012:2020 )